@readwithai - X - blog - machine-aided reading

 env-subset is a swiss-army knife of running commands with a different set of environments written in response to the limits of the env command-line tool

-clipboard-many-files is a command-line tool to place multiple files on the clipboard.
+clipboard-many-files is a command-line tool to place multiple files on the clipboard on X11 for linux.

 x-open-point will open an application provided on the command line at a particular location and size on the screen.